Joseph Li Shan: Activities

 For Lent 2022, while churches in Beijing remained closed due to Covid restrictions, Bishop Li Shan issued a pastoral letter for Lent encouraging the faithful to engage in "abstinence from speech, eyes, ears, internet, bad temper and negative temperament".
 He also said to overcome the pandemic and its challenges "we need even more the power of faith".
 He also made a commitment to "accompany catechumens to live a life of holiness, incarnating the image of Jesus Christ".

 On July 16, 2022, Bishop Li Shan held a mass at the North Cathedral where more than 100 people were initiated into the church.
 This was the first day that the church had been re-opened after having been closed since January of that year due to COVID restrictions.

 On July 24, 2022, to celebrate the World Day of Grandparents and the Elderly, Bishop Li Shan held a special mass and did group photos as well as gave small symbolic gifts.

 On August 15, 2022, the solemnity of the Assumption of the Virgin Mary, he gave mass at the North Cathedral in Beijing and said on the occasion: "We must imitate the fidelity and humility of Our Lady in our daily life and always pray according to her example".

 In August 2022, he attended the 10th National Congress on Catholicism in China, where he was elected as President of the Patriotic Association.
-The congress issued a statement reaffirming its commitment to several principles including sinicizataion of the Catholic Church in China, independence of the church, increasing patriotism, as well as implementing the plans for the church made at the congress and to assimilate the spirit of the Central United Front Work Conference and the National Religious Work Conference, which had taken place in December of the previous year.
+The congress issued a statement reaffirming its commitment to several principles including the "Sinicization of Catholicism" in China, independence of the church, increasing patriotism, as well as implementing the plans for the church made at the congress and to assimilate the spirit of the Central United Front Work Conference and the National Religious Work Conference, which had taken place in December of the previous year.

 At the end of December 2022, the Beijing archdiocese announced that churches were going to be reopened on January 1.
 They had been previously shut down due to COVID restrictions.
 Bishop Li Shan gave a dispensation to the elderly, the seriously ill and people infected with Covid from Sunday Mass.